bobleesj/command-line-cheatsheet/share-code.md

 calculator.multiply(2, 5, 4)
 ```

 `calculator.multiply` can be a bit long.
-You may rename it by running the `import ... as ...` syntax:
+You may rename it by using the `import ... as ...` syntax shown below:

 ```python
 import calculator as calc